Operation: Russelsheim

 The Squadron lost another crew on this operation:

-Halifax III NA604 LK-T Flown by 30 year old, F/O. John Joseph Pearson J/89814 RCAF - killed with all 6 other crew.
+Halifax III NA604 LK:T Flown by Fg Off.
+John Joseph Pearson J89814 RCAF - killed with all 6 other crew.

 The train itself was a line of 30 or so goods wagons formed up by the German SS troops at Bruxelles Midi Railway Station.
 It was filled with 1,370 political prisoners and 41 Allied airmen from Saint-Gilles prison, and destined for prison camps in Germany.

-The train had been scheduled to leave in the early morning of Saturday 2 September 1944 but was delayed by railway workers until nearly five o'clock in the afternoon.
+The train had been scheduled to leave in the early morning of Saturday 2nd September 1944 but was delayed by railway workers until nearly five o'clock in the afternoon.
 Further delaying tactics resulted in the train only getting as far at Mechelin/Malines that evening and then diverting to Muizen for water replenishment.
-On leaving Muizen station next morning, further problems (mostly due to sabotage) were encountered and the train eventually returned to Klein-Eiland/La Petite-Ile at 10:15 Sunday morning.
+On leaving Muizen station next morning, further problems (mostly due to sabotage) were encountered and the train eventually returned to Klein-Eiland/La Petite-Ile at 10:15 hrs Sunday morning.
 More (deliberate) confusion resulted in the locomotive for the train being detached and no suitable replacement being found.
-Following negotiations with various officials, including the Red Cross, the political prisoners were released from the train at 12.30 and the Germans took the train over for their own troops that afternoon.
+Following negotiations with various officials, including the Red Cross, the political prisoners were released from the train at 12.30 hrs and the Germans took the train over for their own troops that afternoon.
 The train only got as far as Schaerbeek that evening before it was shunted into the railway yards there.
-In the confusion, several wagons, including the one holding the POWs, were derailed and abandoned.
-The POWs escaped in small groups throughout the night.
+In the confusion, several wagons, including the one holding the PoWs, were derailed and abandoned.
+The PoWs escaped in small groups throughout the night.
 The two evaders returned to England on the 3rd September 1944 on a flight from Brussels.

 Burial details:

-P/O. John Wensley Humble.
+Plt Off.
+John Wensley Humble.
 Chievres Communal Cemetery.
 Grave 38.
 Son of Wensley Thomas and Louise A. Humble; husband of Edith Mary Humble. of Woolavington, Somerset, England.

 Sgt.
 George Ernest Ward.
 Chievres Communal Cemetery.
 Grave 39.
 Son of Arthur Thomas Ward and Phyllis Rose Ward, of Leyton, Essex, England.